Conflict of Interest form for Iranian Journal of Aquatic Animal Health

-Manuscripts should be structured in the following format: Title Page; Abstract; Introduction; Materials and Methods; Results; Discussion; References; Tables and Figures.
+Original research papers should report the results of original research.
+Manuscripts should be structured in the following format: Title Page; Abstract; Introduction; Materials and methods; Results; Discussion; Acknowledgements; Conflict of interest; References; Tables and Figures.

 Reviews can cover any subject within the journal's remit.
 They will be peer reviewed via the Editorial Board and prospective authors are encouraged to review their ideas and raise any questions with a Board Member or with the Editors, should they wish.
 Reviews should define the present level of understanding of their subject and suggest new insights or possible avenues for future investigation.
 The text should be produced on the same editorial basis as Original Manuscripts.